 - May 23, 2012 = Peter Strang “Mountain Dreaming”

-- Jun 20, 2012 = Steve Moffatt "In the Footsteps of Mannering and Dixon" An historical reenactment (with Hugh Logan and Steve Gurney) of their 5th attempt on Aoraki, before paddling out to the coast in Roby Roy's canoes.
+- Jun 20, 2012 = Steve Moffatt “In the Footsteps of Mannering and Dixon” A historical re-enactment (with Hugh Logan and Steve Gurney) of their 5th attempt on Aoraki, before paddling out to the coast in Roby Roy’s canoes.

-- Jul 18, 2012 = Gordon Hasell "An Historical look at the Cook River and La Perouse Glacier, including the Ruth Adams' Rescue which opend up the access for major climbing from the 1950's"
+- Jul 18, 2012 = Gordon Hasell “A Historical look at the Cook River and La Perouse Glacier, including the Ruth Adams’ Rescue which opened up the access for major climbing from the 1950’s”

 - Sep 28, 2012 = Bill Beaven “Personal recollections of the Ruth Adams rescue and the background of three previous alpine rescues that influenced it.”